LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-stated-rules-to-play.md

 ---
 We stated rules to play

-and we agreed to play society's game,

-but we forgot

-that we could step out from it
+the game of theater,

+we are props that talk,

+we are the scenery.

+&nbsp;

+But,

-at any moment.
+at any given moment,

+we can step out,

+and choose not to perform.